-Are you a transgender, nonbinary, or gender-nonconforming Oregonian committed to ending transphobia in our state?
+Are you a transgender, nonbinary, or gender-nonconforming person committed to fighting transphobia in Oregon?
 Are you looking for ways to be involved, to expand the work you’re already doing, or to be a leader in your community?
-If so, we invite you to apply for a position in the 2017-2018 Catalyst cohort!
+If so, we invite you to apply for a position in the 2019-2020 Catalyst cohort!
 Join us on a 12-month journey to explore what it means to be an advocate and leader for transgender justice.

 As a cohort member, you will:

 - Be equipped with the tools you need to take on a leadership role in the social justice movement.

 - Gain skills to support and expand the work you are already doing in your community.

 - Deepen your understanding of the ways transphobia impacts us and learn strategies to dismantle these systems of oppression.

 - Attend weekend retreats, webinars, and actions where you will be surrounded by a community of transgender Oregonians.

 - Think about transgender justice through a lens of racial and economic equity as we come to understand the intersections of our varying identities.

 - Learn about political strategy and advocacy tools rooted in a social justice framework.

 - Join a network of transgender leaders who hold a lifetime commitment to fighting for transgender justice and creating lasting change in both the LGBTQ and wider communities.